Greek police suspect foul play in death of US scientist who taught in Germany | DW | 10.07.2019

 Suzanne Eaton's body was found in a disused military bunker on Crete one week after she went missing.
 Authorities have now said that they believe a "criminal act" led to her death.

-Authorities on the Greek island of Crete said on Wednesday that they now suspect foul play led to the death of US scientist Suzanne Eaton, one day after a body believed to belong to the missing researcher was found in a disused military bunker.
+Authorities on the Greek island of Crete said on Wednesday that they now suspect foul play led to the death of US scientist Suzanne Eaton, one day after a body believed to be that of the missing researcher was found in a disused military bunker.

 Coroner Antonis Papadomanolakis told the Associated Press that "The only thing we can say is that the [death] resulted from a criminal act."